How to navigate Miami's neighborhoods like a pro

 Once there, you can divide your time between Crandon Park and Bill Baggs Cape Florida State Park.
 The former features one of the city's best Nature Centers, a mangrove boardwalk, guided hikes, plus plenty of space to enjoy the beach.
 Kiteboarding, kayaking and other eco-adventure tours are also available here.

 The beaches at Bill Baggs are just as lovely, with opportunities to explore the on-site lighthouse, as well as go fishing, hiking, swimming, paddling and biking (single and quad bikes are available for rent).
-And if you're traveling with a four-legged friend, nearby Hobie Beach (near adjacent Virginia Key) is also a great place to spend a few hours.
+And if you're traveling with a four-legged friend, nearby Hobie Beach (adjacent to Virginia Key) is also a great place to spend a few hours.